-Analysis of the impact of fishing boat assistance on fishermen in the Tomini Bay area will use Multidimensional Scaling (MDS)(Mead, 1992) with the help of attributes in the RAPFISH (Rapid Appraisal for Fisheries) method.
+This study uses a quantitative approach using the Multidimensional Scaling (MDS) analysis method (Mead, 1992) and attribute assistance to the RAPFISH Rapid Appraisal for Fisheries) method.
 The advantages of attributes in RAPFISH are a lot of quantitative information from the resulting projection value (Hudson, 1982).
 MDS is a technique of making graphs or maps to describe the position of an object that will analyze the economic impact, social impact, and institutional impact of the assistance provided to fishermen in a certain period.
 The method will be able to determine 1) the developmental status of the aid by a composite index and 2); Leverage attributes or attributes that need to be improved (leverage attributes or sensitive attributes) as a basis for drawing up an action plan to make it easier to determine appropriate interventions; 3) The assessment involves participatory respondents.
 Multidimensional Scaling requires primary data which is structured to be asked to fishers who receive assistance by distributing questionnaires containing indicators of economic impact, social impact, and institutional impact of fishing boat assistance.
 The emphasis of the MDS analysis is on the cluster or group of recipients of fishing boat assistance under the coordination of the group and under the control of the local fisheries service.
 The MDS method can completely analyze the dimensions of regional development and can also summarize multidisciplinary data obtained in the field so that a lot of quantitative and projected information can be obtained.